Government finance

 Changes in total revenues of organisations classified into the general government sector compared to the same period of the previous year.
 We calculate the index based on current HUF-base data.

-Changes in total revenues and expenditures of organisations classified into the general government sector compared to the same period of the previous year.
+Changes in total expenditures of organisations classified into the general government sector compared to the same period of the previous year.
 We calculate the index based on current HUF-base data.

-According to preliminary data the deficit of the general government sector in 2020 was HUF 3,870 billion, 8.1% of GDP.
-The balance deteriorated by HUF 2,882 billion, or by 6.0 percentage points as a proportion of GDP compared to the previous year.
-The significant deterioration was due to the economic impact of the coronavirus pandemic and to the regulations adopted for reducing these effects.
+According to preliminary data the deficit of the general government sector in the 1st quarter of 2025 was HUF 824 billion, 3.9% of GDP.
+The balance improved by HUF 234 billion, or by 1.4 percentage points as a proportion of GDP compared to the same period of the previous year.